Skip to main content

 When to use this template

 Use this template if you're a Canadian business or freelancer registered for GST/HST.
 CRA requires specific fields on tax invoices: your business name, GST/HST registration number, invoice date, customer name, description of goods/services, total amount, applicable GST/HST rate, and the total tax charged.
-Tax rates vary by province — this template handles HST provinces (Ontario 13%, Atlantic provinces 15%) and GST + PST provinces separately.
+Tax rates vary by province — this template handles HST provinces (Ontario 13%, Nova Scotia 14%, other Atlantic provinces 15%) and GST + PST provinces separately.

 Canadian tax invoicing tips